CN: Objectification, sexist slurs, sexuality, body image, racy imagery

 We hear the message that we must be sexy and attractive according to an ever-changing self-contradicting standard and we hear it everywhere: from our relatives, our friends, our teachers, our employers, and most of all, the media.
 Even if you luck out and happen to have a few of these influences make the effort to take the emphasis off of physical attractiveness, the ideas are so prevalent in our society that you cannot escape them entirely.
 Having appearance, sex, and reproduction so closely tied to our sense of self-worth is not something we can just turn off.

 With that in mind, a long-term goal of feminism has been to decrease the sexual objectification of women, whether that be in the media, on the street, or with our loved ones.
 But with the rise of third-wave feminism came a reclaiming of expression of sexuality and femininity.
 This movement pushed back on the sexual shame and negativity in our culture but it also pushed back on some ideas from second-wave feminism.
 When you are trying to untangle sexual empowerment from sexual exploitation, it can get complicated to determine whether the sexual expression you’re seeing is harmful or not, or whether you are sexually expressing yourself the right way.
 Are we being ourselves?
 Or are we being who the patriarchy wants us to be?
 How do you tell the difference?
-I have some tools to recommend to help sort out this mess.
+I have some tools to recommend to help with the process of untangling sexualization from objectification, and the resulting mess.

 In “Subjectify Me: 5 ways to Tell if an Image is Objectifying,” Julie JC Peters lays out a really easy to understand list of definitive ways to tell whether objectification is happening or not as well as explaining what we can replace it with: subjectification.
 Peters writes, “In the context of a book, movie, or image, the subject is the being that acts, the main character.
 It’s essentially you: the one you can relate to and align with.
 An object is the thing acted upon.”